Babbel vs Duolingo: Here's The Truth About These Apps

 At first glance, it might seem natural to want to compare Duolingo and Babbel.
 After all, they're both popular language-learning apps, and you're probably wondering which one offers the best value for your time and money.

-Duolingo is known for being free (although their premium subscription, Duolingo Plus, costs $83.88/year), while Babbel is a paid app that currently offers a lifetime subscription for $299.5, which includes access to all 13 languages.
+Duolingo is known for being free (although their premium subscription, Duolingo Plus, costs $83.88/year), while Babbel is a paid language learning app that currently offers a lifetime subscription for $299.5, which includes access to all 13 languages.

 For budget-conscious learners, the price difference alone makes Duolingo seem like the obvious choice.